What is Meniscus?

-In adult people, meniscal tears are usually the result of trauma, contact sports like soccer players are more likely to suffer from meniscal injuries.
+In adult people, Meniscus Tear is usually the result of trauma, contact sports like soccer players are more likely to suffer from meniscal injuries.

-Even in the absence of injury, there is gradual stiffening and degeneration of the menisci with age, so splits and tear are more likely in elderly life, particularly if there is an associated arthritis.
+Even in the absence of injury, there is gradual stiffening and degeneration of the menisci with age, so splits and tears are more likely in elderly life, particularly if there is associated arthritis.

 The meniscus consists mainly of circumferential fibers held by a few radial strands.
 It is, therefore more likely to tear along its length than across its width.

 The split is usually initiated by a rotational grinding force which occurs when the knee is flexed and twisted while taking weight.
 Hence it’s common in contact sports like soccer, rugby, etc.

 In 75%, the split is vertical along the length of the meniscus.
 If the separated fragment remains attached to the ends (anteriorly and posteriorly), the lesion is called “bucket handle tear”.
 The torn portion at times is displaced towards the center of the joint and causes jamming between the thigh bone and shin bone (a blockage to extension) often referred to as “locking”.
 If the tear appears at one of the end edges of the meniscus like a tongue, if it is anteriorly it is known as an “anterior horn tear “ and if posteriorly it is known as a “posterior horn tear”.

 Horizontal tears are less common and are a result of minor repetitive trauma.
 These tears are degenerative in nature ate mostly associated with meniscal cysts.